 Have you ever wondered what made me rekindle my old love for 8-bit computers and also become an avid collector?
 This very extensive article is a collage of my two publications Going 8-bit Part 1: “back to where it all began” and Going 8-bit Part 2: “better than diggin’ up cartridges in the desert” (the last title was a homage to the urban legend of the Atari Landfill, which was unearthed at that time).
 These articles were written in the period between 2013 and 2014 and were published in English on my first blog, which was actually devoted to application development for modern systems.
 Over the years, personal interests change, so it’s almost ironic that I see the two Going 8-bit articles as the only content that needs to be rescued from my abandoned, now inaccessible blog.
 Everyone knows that today I dedicate most of my attention and free time to the wonderful machines from the 80s.
-I collect, I preserve our heritage, I create games and recently I even became a proud member of the Pond family.
-What a journey!
+I collect, I preserve our heritage, I create games.
 I now publish this content (mostly) unchanged to maintain the naive character of my first steps in the retroverse.
 As mentioned earlier, this article is very long.
 You should take some time to read it in peace and quiet.
 Have fun with it!

 Part 1 – back to where it all began